-Your general refuse is collected on every second Monday from the bin store located on the ground floor.
+Information on refuse collection dates and recycling can be found on the My neighbourhood function on the Newham Council website.
+The bin store is located on the ground floor the building.
 Please ensure that all rubbish is bagged and placed in the large bins provided.
 Rubbish left on the floor will not be collected and will attract vermin.

-Any problems with refuse collection should be reported directly to London Borough of Ealing online complaints procedure. www.ealing.gov.uk
+Any problems with refuse collection should be reported directly to Newham Council via their online portal on www.newham.gov.uk.